Hero Background

 AARP NAIC Rating

 The National Association of Insurance Commissioners (NAIC) tracks complaints against life insurance companies and rates them on their yearly complaint index.
-Ratings range from 0 to 10, and insurers should aim to be rated below the average of 1.
+Insurers should aim to rate below 1, the average rating across all insurers.

-It’s important to note that New York Group Life Insurance Company, which handles the group plans offered with AARP life insurance, has a 1.52 rating, indicating these policies are less popular among customers.
+However, New York Group Life Insurance Company, which handles the group plans offered with AARP Life Insurance, has a 1.52 rating, indicating these policies are less popular among customers.

 3